 Total Adjusted – minimum score of 54

-Applicants who are offered provisional admission following the March review are required to provide official college transcripts by May 30, 2014 to document successful completion of BIO 205 (or equivalent) or BIO 211 and BIO 212 (or equivalent) with grades of “C” or better.
-Students who fail to satisfy this requirement by May 30, 2014 will forfeit their provisional admission status.
+Applicants who have met the February 15 deadline and are offered conditional admission following the March review are required to provide official college transcripts by May 30, 2015 to document successful completion of BIO 212 (or equivalent college course transfer) with a grade of “C” or better.
+Students who fail to satisfy this requirement by May 30, 2015 will forfeit their provisional admission status.

-Students interested in enrolling in this program may complete as many general education courses as they wish before going through the application process.
-Although it is not necessary, it is recommended to complete as many of the general education courses prior to the start of the RDT coursework, due to the rigorous quality of the program.
-General education courses do not have to be taken at CSC, although course equivalency should be verified prior to completion of courses at other institutions.
+Students interested in enrolling in this program may complete as many required general education courses as they wish before going through the application process.
+It is recommended that students complete the general education courses prior to the start of the Radiology (RDT) coursework, due to the rigorous quality of the program.
+General education courses do not have to be taken at Sandburg, although course equivalency should be verified prior to completion of courses at other institutions.

-*It is highly recommended, but not required, that students taking Anatomy and Physiology I and II (BIO 211 & 212 or equivalencies) complete both of these courses at the same institution.
+It is recommended, but not required, that students taking Anatomy and Physiology I and II (BIO 211 & 212 or equivalent college course transfer) complete both of these courses at the same institution.

-Your personal history may affect your ability to be certified / licensed as a radiographer.
+Your personal history may affect your ability to become licensed as a radiographer.
 In order to be eligible for A.R.R.T. certification, candidates must be of “good moral character.”
 The qualifications for candidate eligibility for certification are reproduced below from Section IIA of the Examinee Handbook of the American Registry of Radiologic Technologists:

 “Candidates must be of good moral character.
 Generally, the conviction of either (1) a felony, or (2) any offense, misdemeanor or felony involving moral turpitude indicates a lack of good moral character for Registry purposes.
 Those who have been convicted of a crime may be eligible for registration if they have served their entire sentence, including probation and parole, and have had their civil rights restored.”